 Rarely do Americans achieve the nightly recommendation of at least seven hours of sleep.
 Whether you share a bed or sleep alone, here are six tips to improve the quality of sleep.
-March is National Sleep Month, so use the tips in this article to sleep well and enjoy sweet dreams.
+Use the tips in this article to sleep well and enjoy sweet dreams.

 #1 Get the right amount of sleep.

 The quality of your sleep can depend heavily on the quantity of your sleep.
 Consider sleep your daily reset button.
 According to the Centers for Disease Control and Prevention, your goal should be to get seven or more hours of sleep each night to optimize your well-being.
 However, too much of a good thing can cause negative effects.
 Sleeping more than nine hours each night may for some people actually cause similar negative effects to not getting enough sleep.
 If seven to eight hours of sleep each night isn’t in the cards, adding even 30 minutes of additional sleep can provide benefits.

 Prioritizing sleep is a must.
 Much like any other appointment in your day, sleep should be scheduled in as well.
 Scheduling your sleep time, including your goals of when you, ideally, would like to be in bed and when you would like to wake up, is a great way to make sure sleep is at the top of your priority list.
 Try using apps on your smartphone that remind you when it is time to go to bed.
 You can also use apps that wake you in a slow, controlled process so your alarm doesn’t jolt you out of bed and you don’t keep hitting the snooze button.
 Smartwatches and wearables can also encourage you to monitor and maintain a healthy sleep schedule.

 #3 Create the ideal environment for you.